Improving Hyperspectral Adversarial Robustness Under Multiple Attacks: Experiments

-In this paper, we analyze the effect multiple adversarial attacks have on HSI semantic segmentation.
+{\bf Conclusion:} We analyzed the effect that multiple adversarial attacks have on HSI semantic segmentation.
 An approach was developed leveraging attack-type detection and robustness in one unified network: ADE-Net.
-Though a Phase I discriminator attack-type classifier leveraging the similarity measure CKA, and a Phase II individual attack expert ensemble network, ADE-Net outperformed the single model baseline for all datasets with all attack combinations.
+Though a Phase I discriminator attack-type classifier leveraging the similarity measure CKA, and a Phase II attack-expert ensemble network, ADE-Net outperformed the single model baseline for all datasets with all attack combinations.